nipunchauhan/Text-to-SQL-LLM-Application-with-Google-Gemini-Pro/README.md

 <pre>
 streamlit run APP.py
 </pre>
-Open your web browser and navigate to the local URL provided by Streamlit (eg: http://localhost:8501)
+Open your web browser and navigate to the local URL provided by Streamlit

 ## 💡 Important Note & Future Directions
 This project serves as a powerful **_proof-of-concept_** and a foundational first version.
 While highly capable, it is not a production-ready system and still has room for growth.